NathanRayM/Front-End-Mentor-Fylo-data-storage-component/README.md

 ## About The Project

-Put your layout skills to the test with this HTML & CSS landing page challenge.
-This challenge includes a design for hover states.
+This component has some interesting CSS challenges in the design.
+If you're looking to test your CSS skills, this will be a great project for you!

 ## Built with